GyroZepelix/.dotfiles/README.md

 $ tmux
 ```

-finally open up neovim and run `:PackerInstall` to install the plugins
+finally open up neovim and wait for lazy to install all the plugins

 ```bash
 $ nvim